Antigua and Barbuda Driving Advice and Car Hire Info

 Driving In Antigua and Barbuda

-Driving is on the left side of the road.
+Driving in Antigua is on the left side of the road.
 You’ll need a local driving permit which costs $20 and is valid for 3 months.
-The car rental company will be able to help you arrange this, so check with them when making your reservation.
+The car rental company should be able to help you arrange this, so check with them when making your reservation.
 Speed limits in Antigua are 20 mph in built up areas and 40 mph on other roads.
 There are no speed cameras but police do sometimes use roadside speed guns.

-The main roads in Antigua are in generally reasonable condition, but smaller roads will not be so good and will have the usual slow moving vehicles, wandering donkeys and pot holes.
-There is a 40 mph speed limit that is generally not strictly enforced but in my experience most people tend to drive slower than that anyway, particularly in built up areas.
-Most atractions are usually adequately signposted now.
-Driving style is generally laid back and courteous even in St Johns.
+The main roads in Antigua are in generally reasonable condition, but smaller roads may not be so good and will often have slow moving vehicles, wandering donkeys and a few pot holes.
+The 40 mph speed limit sounds low but in my experience most people tend to drive slower than that anyway, particularly around towns and villages.
+Most attractions and beaches are usually adequately signposted and driving style is generally laid back and courteous, even in St Johns.
 When driving on minor roads in the countryside, I found that locals would often stop alongside me at junctions to ask if I was lost or needed assistance.
 It’s therefore hard to get really lost on the island!

 The small island of Barbuda is still recovering from the devastating Hurricane Irma in 2017.
 It has one main road, Route 1 which runs from the South of the island, through the only town, Codrington to Two Foot bay on the east coast.
 Roads are paved but narrow and may still be in a state of disrepair in certain places.